 Indeed, there are numerous excuses to enjoy this sugar cane spirit throughout the year and it was only a few days ago (7th September) that we featured it for Brazilian Independence Day, but we enjoyed it so much that we thought we'd do it all over again today.

 Cachaça may be distilled from fermented sugar cane juice but it is quite different to rum.
-It's pungent, full-favoured and makes a superb base spirit in cocktails.
-We've some 60 cachaça cocktail recipes on Difford's Guide and these are our favourites, but we're particularly partial to a Batida Rosa.
+It's pungent, full-flavoured and makes a superb base spirit in cocktails.
+We've over 80 cachaça cocktail recipes on Difford's Guide and these are our favourites, but we're particularly partial to a Batida Rosa.

 The stories of Norwegian-British author Roald Dahl - such as Charlie and the Chocolate Factory, James and the Giant Peach, Matilda, The Witches and more - have delighted generations of children.